 The Doberman pinscher is a medium-large, deep-chested dog breed with a sleek and sturdy appearance.
-The breed is muscular and athletic, possessing great strength and endurance.
-Dobermans (also called "Dobes" or "Dobies") are fearless, loyal and highly intelligent.
-These traits have made them ideal police, war, and guard dogs, but they are also outstanding companions.
+Dobermans (also called "Dobes" or "Dobies") are fearless, loyal, and highly intelligent.
+These traits make them ideal police, war, and guard dogs, but they are also outstanding companions.

-Well-trained Dobermans often do very well with children and in various social situations.
-They can make great therapy dogs.
+Well-trained Dobermans often do very great with children and in various social situations, and they can make great therapy dogs.
 The breed's temperament is generally known to be docile yet protective.
-The Doberman has earned a reputation as a fierce guard dog (which it can certainly be).
+The Doberman, which was first bred in Germany, has earned a reputation as a fierce guard dog (which it can certainly be).
 However, the breed is usually quite gentle and not aggressive by nature.

 Characteristics of the Doberman Pinscher

 While they may have an intimidating appearance, Doberman Pinschers are a loveable, intelligent breed that is well-suited to a variety of different living situations.
 Dobermans are active and hardworking, and their reputation as guard dogs make them a great choice for families or owners who reside on large plots of land.

 |Amount of Shedding||Medium|

 The Doberman pinscher emerged as a breed in Germany around the turn of the 20th century.
 Karl Friedrich Louis Dobermann, for whom the breed was named, developed the breed out of the desire for a medium-sized companion and guard dog.
 In addition to being a tax collector, Dobermann operated the local dog pound and had access to a variety of dogs to use in his breeding program.
 It is believed that the Doberman originates from breeds such as the Rottweiler, black and tan terrier, German pinscher, and possibly the Greyhound.